xjcl/mundraub-navigator/README.md

 Mundraub Mobile is an unofficial Kotlin Android app for using https://mundraub.org, a map of public fruit trees.

+Go fruit foraging, discover your local neighborhood, reduce food waste, and gain a deeper appreciation for nature and her seasons!

 Features:
+- Look up local fruit trees and shrubs on Mundraub
-- Seasonality information for each species
+    - including mini-calendar with seasonality information
-- Keeps location markers when internet lost, even when backgrounded
-- Can track location and use Google Maps to navigate to markers
+- Google Maps integration for directions to markers
+- Stays usable even when losing internet connection
-- Languages: 🇺🇸🇩🇪
+- Languages: 🇺🇸/🇩🇪
 - Not yet supported: User accounts (adding/editing markers)

 </td>